Āraiteuru Marae: Opening

+Construction of the first building was completed in November 1979.
+A religious service was held on 3 December 1979 to prepare the building for opening.
 The official opening was held on 2 February 1980, attended by over 1000 people, with Minister of Māori Affairs Ben Couch, MPs Stan Rodger, Whetu Tirikatene-Sullivan and Matiu Rata and mayor Cliff Skeggs as official guests.
 The new facility was "an educational centre, training in arts and crafts, customs, language classes, cultural evenings, tangihanga, and a meeting place for different organisations" including "Pacific Island and other ethnic groups."
 A book on the history of the city's Māori community, Maori Dunedin, was published to mark the building's opening.

+A fund-raising carnival was held on the marae on 15 November 1980.
+On Waitangi Day 1987, the marae hosted a pōwhiri for officers of Royal New Zealand Navy frigate HMNZS Canterbury.

 Arson attack and aftermath

 The marae was subject to arson and graffiti on 18 August 1997, with fire destroying the marae dining area.

 The attack was described by the marae as "a tragic event, which has taken its toll on the ability of the local Maori community to recover from this grave injustice".
 The marae website stated: "Around the same time the Ngai Tahu Maori Law Centre was burnt to the ground.
 Both torchings coincided with the settling of the Kāi Tahu land claims, a critical landmark decision.
 The community understands little about this incident.
 What matters is to reconstruct and recreate a new vision for our future."

 An editorial in the Otago Daily Times newspaper described the arson as "a tragic blow to the community" and "deeply disturbing ... that the fire was a racial attack of some kind ...".
 The Dunedin Multi-ethnic Council condemned the arson as comparable to the burning of a church.
 Māori and Pākehā gathered on 18 August 1997 to pray for forgiveness for those responsible as the site was bulldozed to prevent safety issues from debris.
 The arson was featured on TVNZ police show Crime scene on 8 September 1997, attracting 20 calls to police with information.

 The cost of rebuilding the hall was later estimated at $320,000.